MystenLabs/walrus-docs/docs/blog/04_testnet_update.md

 meta-data objects can define logic that stores blobs and delete them to minimize costs, and reclaim storage space before Walrus epochs end.

-However, blob deletion is not an effective privacy
-mechanism: copies of the blob may exist outside Walrus storage nodes on caches and end-user stores or devices.
+However, blob deletion is not an effective privacy mechanism in itself: copies of the blob may exist outside Walrus storage nodes on caches and end-user stores or devices.
 Furthermore, if the identical blob is stored by multiple Walrus users, the blob will still be available on Walrus until no copy exists.
 Thus deleting your own copy of a blob cannot guarantee that it is deleted from Walrus as a whole.